sarcastron/wsreplay/docs/wsreplay.md

 ### Synopsis

 A tool for websocket development that can record and playback websocket traffic.
-Will save traffic to a file for analysis and playback.
+Will save traffic to a file for playback.

 ### Options

 ```
-  -c, --config string   config file (default is ./config.yaml) (default "./config.yaml")
+  -c, --config string   config file to use. (default "./config.yaml")
   -h, --help            help for wsreplay
-  -t, --toggle          Help message for toggle
 ```

 ### SEE ALSO